Famous American Geologists

 Died: 1935 AD

-US geologist Curtis F. Marbut had been the director of the US Department of Agriculture’s Soil Survey Division.
-He is remembered for his contribution to the development of an international soil classification system.
-He also taught at the University of Missouri and translated an iconic Russian work on soil and their development.
+Curtis F. Marbut, a US geologist, served as the director of the US Department of Agriculture's Soil Survey Division.
+His significant contributions include the development of an international soil classification system.
+Marbut also taught at the University of Missouri and translated a notable Russian work on soil and their development.
+Throughout his career, he left a lasting impact on the field of geology and soil science through his research, teaching, and international collaborations.

 1